Lee Kyung-hae

-Early life
+Early life and education

 Lee Kyung Hae was born in Jangsu, Jeollabuk-do, in what was then a united Korea.
 He graduated from Seoul Agricultural College in 1974 and pursued farming as a career, even though farming was not seen at that time as a logical career for college graduates.
 He established a dairy farm on what had been a deserted wasteland, and developed it to a capacity of seventy cows.
 He also developed vegetable farms and opened all of his farms to agricultural students seeking real-life experience.
 It was during that time that Lee married Kim Baek-i, a journalist for the local Mountains magazine.